The Invasive Longhorned Tick and Its Potential Health Effects

 Longhorned Ticks in the United States

-The longhorned tick has occasionally been found on animals arriving in the United States at ports, but until recently it wasn't believed to have become established in the country.
+The longhorned tick has occasionally been found on animals arriving in the United States at ports, but until quite recently it wasn't believed to have become established in the country.
 It was discovered in the U.S. on August 1st, 2017 but wasn't identified until November 9th.
 The discovery was made in New Jersey and involved a woman and her pet sheep.

 The woman discovered a heavy infestation of ticks on her pet and took some of them to the authorities to be identified.
 The authorities found that the woman had numerous ticks on her clothing.
 They later discovered that her property also contained lots of longhorned ticks.
 Larvae, nymphs, and adults were discovered on the sheep.